Domirozenberg/dataSkills/README.md

 ## Prerequisites

+* **Python:** Download it from https://python.org
-* Git.
-Dowload it from https://git-scm.com
+* **Git:** Download it from https://git-scm.com
-* Docker Desktop: Ensure Docker Desktop is installed and running on your system (Windows, macOS, or Linux).
-Download it from docker.com.
+* **Docker Desktop:** Ensure Docker Desktop is installed and running on your system (Windows, macOS, or Linux).
+Download it from https://docs.docker.com
-* A SQL Client: Choose your preferred tool to connect to PostgreSQL:
+* **A SQL Client:** Choose your preferred tool to connect to PostgreSQL:
     * psql (Command Line): The native PostgreSQL command-line client.
     * pgAdmin: A popular graphical administration and development tool for PostgreSQL.
-Download from pgadmin.org.
+Download from https://pgadmin.org.
-    * DBeaver: A universal database tool supporting PostgreSQL and many others.Download from dbeaver.io.
+    * DBeaver: A universal database tool supporting PostgreSQL and many others.Download from https://dbeaver.io.

 ## Setup Instructions